Cover of The Secret Language of Tiny Cells

 Then they connected the squares together.

-Toen verbonden ze de vierkanten met elkaar.
+Daarna verbonden ze de vierkanten met elkaar.

 Soon they created a perfect triangle shape.

-Al snel maakten ze een perfecte driehoek.
+Al snel vormden ze een perfecte driehoek.

 Sahra wrote down everything she saw.